-Another aspect that might influence the sunk entry and exit cost, the effect of exogenous shocks and specially the learning process on the decision to continue to export or not is how integrated the firm is in the international market.
-As discussed by Sjöholm (2003); Muûls and Pisu (2009) and Stirbat et al. (2015), one of the most important channel for receiving information about the foreign market is to be part of a foreign network and/or being engaged in the international market through global sourcing.
+Another aspect that might influence the sunk entry and exit cost, the effect of exogenous shocks and specially the learning process on the decision to continue to export or not is the degree of information and how integrated the firms are in the international market.
+One important channel for receiving information about the foreign market, as discussed by Fernandez and Tang (2014) and De Lucio et al. (2019), is to learn from other neighbor firms export experience.
+Also, equally important channel to obtain information about the export market, as discussed by Sjöholm (2003); Muûls and Pisu (2009) and Stirbat et al. (2015), is to be part of a foreign network and/or being engaged in the international market through global sourcing.
 From these channels, the firms acquire more information about the foreign market and by using this knowledge, they can reduce the sunk cost associated with exporting and learn more about the export demand.
-Foreign suppliers may help the firms to get access to important market and customer information that would otherwise be inaccessible (Grant, 1991; Onkelinx and Sleuwaegen, 2010).
-Firms that source globally may also reduce their production costs and increase their efficiency by utilizing the relatively lower wages in the labor-endowed countries (Agrawal & Farrell, 2003) and/or by getting access to skills that are scarce in the domestic market (Farrell, 2005).
+Foreign suppliers may also help the firms to get access to important market and customer information that would otherwise be inaccessible (Grant, 1991; Onkelinx and Sleuwaegen, 2010).
+Firms that source globally may also reduce their production costs and increase their efficiency by utilizing the relatively lower wages in the labor-endowed countries (Agrawal and Farrell, 2003) and/or by getting access to skills that are scarce in the domestic market (Farrell, 2005).
 Moreover, sourcing from abroad can give the firms flexibility to concentrate on their competitive advantage and potentially develop new capabilities (Doh, 2005) as well as reduce workload volatility, i.e. smooth the workload by assigning peak period tasks to suppliers and having the work performed in-house during slow periods (Abraham and Taylor, 1996).
 Enhanced competitiveness and efficiency improvement that global sourcing may offer can most likely contribute to better chances to survive the export market (Farrell, 2005; Bertrand, 2011).
-In this view, the more knowledge the firms have from their import experience the less uncertainty they face and therefore less likely they will exit the export market (Albornoz et al., 2012; Carrére & StraussKahn, 2017; Nguyen, 2012).
+In this view, the more knowledge the firms have from their import experience the less uncertainty they face and therefore less likely they will exit the export market (Albornoz et al., 2012; Carrére and Strauss-Kahn, 2017; Nguyen, 2012).